Kulm law

-This type of law was mostly granted by the Teutonic Order to cities within their monastic state, but also adopted by cities elsewhere, mainly in the neighboring independent Duchy of Masovia.
+This type of law was mostly granted by the Teutonic Order to cities within their monastic state, and by the neighboring Duchy of Masovia, but also elsewhere in Poland and Lithuania.
+The law introduced a number of advantages for residents over Magdeburg rights, including the right to elect the local judge, and the right of inheritance by descendants of both genders.
+From the 13th to the 18th century, at least 224 towns were vested with the law.
 In addition, the Kulm law was expanded, independently from the Knights, to a larger set of laws called Alter Kulm.